 Champlain Aquatic invasive Monitoring Program (CHAMP) Sign-up Form

-In the summer of 2023, LCC piloted the Champlain Aquatic invasive Monitoring Program (CHAMP), which recruits, trains, and supports volunteers to survey for aquatic invasive species (AIS) at sites throughout Lake Champlain.
+In the summer of 2023, LCC piloted the Champlain Aquatic invasive Monitoring Program (CHAMP), to recruit, train, and support volunteers to survey for aquatic invasive species (AIS) in Lake Champlain.
 Volunteers paddle or walk along a shoreline site, rake in samples of aquatic life, and report their findings of key target invasive species to LCC three times during the summer and fall.
-With the data gathered by dedicated CHAMP volunteers, management professionals add to a database of information on where AIS are and aren’t established.
-Surveys also aid in early detection and rapid response to new invaders -- we train volunteers in identification of “watch list” invasive species that have been reported in the Hudson River and other nearby waterbodies, but not yet Lake Champlain.
+The data gathered by dedicated CHAMP community science volunteers, helps identify where AIS are and aren’t established and aids in early detection and rapid response to prevent new invaders from colonizing new areas.
+We train volunteers in identification of “watch list” AIS that have been reported in the Hudson and Richelieu rivers and other nearby waterbodies, but not yet Lake Champlain.

 CHAMP volunteers are required to: